sharoncornelius/idpf-specification/idpf_specification.md

 User specific or private protocols can be mapped to range 32768-65534 guaranteed to be used for well-known protocols.

-*Table 5 SW facing Protocols IDs for PTYPE negotiation*
+SW Facing Protocols IDs for PTYPE Negotiation

 <table>
 <colgroup>